g4rf/dockerized-mailcow-mailman/README.md

 After finishing this guide, [mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized) and [docker-mailman](https://github.com/maxking/docker-mailman) will run and *Apache* as a reverse proxy will serve the web frontends.

-The System used ist an *Ubuntu 20.04 LTS*.
+The operating system used is an *Ubuntu 20.04 LTS*.

 ## Installation